395t/coding-assignment-week-5-nrm-1/WN_README_partial.md

 call, but they also do not divide the weight matrix by g when initializing the v matrix.

-Although this is probably harmless, I experimented with this myself but the test results were inconclusive, so the discrepancy is an unsolved oddity.
+Although this is probably harmless, I experimented with this myself but the test results were inconclusive, so the discrepancy is an unsolved oddity. (one potential explanation that I did not have time to explore is that pytorch uses the L2 norm for the weight calculation, I used L1)